An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Evaluations

 \subsubsection{Speedup}

-Figure~\ref{fig-speedup} presents the speedup of each method compared to the baseline.
-The figure shows that the speedup of {\it lazy correction} is 0.36$\times$, the lowest among all methods because each write incurs at least four read operations, despite the fact that using this method reduces the number of corrections by leveraging a high-cost ECP device.
-Although the proposed method must rewrite two instances of adjacent data, the rewrite operation is performed in an on-demand fashion instead of incurring four read operations per write operation, as VnC does.
-Therefore, the proposed method outperforms {\it lazy correction}.
+The third column in Table~\ref{tab-avg} presents the speedup compared to the baseline.
+PARR achieves similar performance with the baseline regardless of the restoration probability. \textit{Lazy correction} shows the lowest speedup.
+This is because even though the VnC for corrupted data is deferred, at least four read operations strictly ordered by a write command are necessary.
+Although the proposed method rewrites two neighbors, these operations are performed in an on-demand fashion instead of incurring four read operations per write operation, as VnC does.
+Therefore, the proposed method can outperform \textit{lazy correction}.
+The speed of \textit{ADAM} degrades by about 2\% due to encoding and decoding processes of FPC.
+For \textit{SIWC-entry} and \textit{-size}, slightly higher performance is achieved.